timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle A-Income Taxes/CHAPTER 1-NORMAL TAXES AND SURTAXES/Subchapter A-Determination of Tax Liability/PART IV-CREDITS AGAINST TAX/Subpart A-Nonrefundable Personal Credits.md

     * For purposes of paragraph (1), qualified tuition and related expenses shall include expenses described in subsection (f)(1) with respect to any course of instruction at an eligible educational institution to acquire or improve job skills of the individual.

 #### (d) Limitations based on modified adjusted gross income
-* #### (1) American Opportunity Tax Credit
+* #### (1) In general
-  * The American Opportunity Tax Credit (determined without regard to this paragraph) shall be reduced (but not below zero) by the amount which bears the same ratio to such credit (as so determined) as—
+  * The American Opportunity Tax Credit and the Lifetime Learning Credit shall each (determined without regard to this paragraph) be reduced (but not below zero) by the amount which bears the same ratio to each such credit (as so determined) as—

     * (A) the excess of—